-Since 1987, ENDA Santé has been collaborating with community-based organisations, governmental and international structures in the implementation of programmes to combat AIDS and malaria and to promote community health initiatives in Senegal and West Africa.
+Since 1988, ENDA Santé has been collaborating with grassroots community organizations, governmental and international structures in the implementation of programs to fight AIDS, malaria and to promote community health initiatives in Senegal and West Africa.

 In order to strengthen its intervention and face new challenges, the organisation has opened up to other themes, in particular the reproductive health of adolescents and young people and women, as well as gender-based violence.

 In August 2006, ENDA Santé received the International Red Ribbon Award, given in Toronto to the 25 best projects in the fight against AIDS.
 In 2011, ENDA Santé was granted administrative autonomy.